Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/iow/README.md

 The following tests are available:
 * [Translate NGSI-v2 to NGSI-LD](./1.ngsi-v2-to-ld/README.md): uses a workflow (containing a standard ListenHTTP processor for NGSI-v2 input and a standard PutFile processor for NGSI-LD output) to verify the custom NGSI-v2 to NGSI-LD NiFi translator
+* [Convert NGSI-LD to version objects](./2.ngsi-ld-to-version-objects/README.md): uses a workflow (containing a standard ListenHTTP processor for NGSI-LD input and a standard PutFile processor for modified NGSI-LD output) to verify the creation of LDES members (version objects) from NGSI-LD using a custom NiFi processor